 - Dr. Daniel Zielinski, Principal Engineer/Scientist for FishPass (Stationed in Traverse City, MI; 231-421-1834)

 Under the Convention on Great Lakes Fisheries, the commission is responsible for developing and implementing sea lamprey control, which began in 1957, to drive down populations of the noxious, invasive pest that kills more than one hundred millions pounds of valuable fish if left uncontrolled.
 Sea lamprey control has been a phenomenal success.
 In most areas of the Great Lakes, populations have been reduced by 90%.
 Without sea lamprey control, the $7 billion fishery as we know it would not exist.

 Sea Lamprey Control Program Staff:

-- Chris Freiburger, Sea Lamprey Program Information Systems Manager (ext.
+- Chris Freiburger, Sea Lamprey Control Program Manager (ext.
 115)

 Communications, Policy, and Legislative Affairs

 The commission operates within a community of government agencies, stakeholders, industry, non-governmental organizations, and elected officials.
 The commission works to rehabilitate the lakes' fish, but other, complementary restoration work in the region is underway and, thus, the commission must partner strategically with others.
 The communications, policy, and legislative affairs program integrates the commission's internal program areas, keeps the public and the media informed, coordinates commission activities with sister organizations, liaises with elected officials and agency staff, and ensures key stakeholders are part of the commission's process.

 - Dr. Marc Gaden, Communications Director & Legislative Liaison (ext.
 112)